Tiffany Nicole Foster

 On March 8, her recently purchased dark blue 2020 Nissan Altima with the temporary Georgia license plate number P1996240 was found abandoned thirty miles away in College Park, Georgia, with some of her belongings inside, including her purse, keys and only credit card.

 Foster left behind three children, who are now living with relatives.
 She disappeared just months before she was supposed to graduate college; her plan was for a career in law enforcement.
-Her disappearance is considered suspicious and her case remains unsolved.
+Foul play is suspected in her case due to the circumstances involved.

 Investigating Agency